Home Compare FDX vs UPS

 FedEx vs United Parcel Service: Which Stock Looks Stronger in 2026?

-United Parcel Service leads structurally, with profitability as the clearest single gap between the two profiles.
-FedEx still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with United Parcel Service carrying a narrow edge on growth.
+FedEx still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, FedEx carries the stronger setup — intact trend against United Parcel Service's broken trend.
 That leaves a split case: the structural lead stays with United Parcel Service, but the market is not currently confirming it.

 INDUSTRY COMPARISON